Regular Languages in the Sliding Window Model: Preliminaries

 Note that the fixed-size sliding window model is a {\em nonuniform} model: for every window size we have a separate streaming algorithm and these algorithms do not have to follow a common pattern.
 Working with a nonuniform model makes lower bounds stronger.
-In contrast, the variable-size sliding window model that we discuss next is a uniform model in the sense that there is a single streaming algorithm that works for every window length.
+In contrast, the variable-size sliding window model that we discuss next is a uniform model in the sense that there is a single streaming algorithm that works for every window size.
+Let us remark that all presented upper bounds for the fixed-size model will be realized by uniform families of algorithms.